-Southern Alliance for Clean Energy has been fighting for years against costly Florida utility plans to potentially build more risky, water-guzzling new nuclear reactors, while advocating for safe, clean and affordable energy choices that are available today and can reduce global warming pollution.
+Southern Alliance for Clean Energy has been concerned about costly Florida utility plans to potentially build more risky, water-guzzling new nuclear reactors, and advocates for safe, clean and affordable energy choices that are available today and can reduce global warming pollution.
 Florida Power and Light (FPL) is pursuing the possible expansion of its Turkey Point site near Miami.
 The two proposed nuclear reactors have an estimated price tag of well over $20 billion.
 Learn more here.

-SACE is also extremely concerned about FPL’s existing Turkey Point site, which already has two operating reactors (Units 3 &4) that use a vast amount of water through its antiquated cooling canal system (CCS) to generate electricity and is polluting the Everglades and Biscayne National Parks along with the Biscayne Aquifer.
+SACE is also extremely concerned about FPL’s existing Turkey Point site, which already has two operating reactors (Units 3 &4) that use a vast amount of water through its antiquated cooling canal system (CCS), essentially an open industrial sewer that is polluting the Everglades and Biscayne National Parks along with the Biscayne Aquifer.
 Recent regulatory decisions are only making matters worse.

 In fact, Water Science Associates concluded in its August 12, 2016 report that the Florida Department of Environmental Protection’s June 2016 consent decree with FPL fails to adequately address the problems at Turkey Point.
 An excerpt here: